 Have fun – party together – meet new people

-But remember: On the worldwide biggest folk festival, sexual harassment and assault is happening.
-Responsible for this is always and only the offender.
-The team of “Sichere Wiesn” (“Safe Oktoberfest”) stands up for an enjoyable and carefree visit for every girl and woman at the Oktoberfest.
+But remember: At the world´s biggest folk festival, sexual harassment and assault still happens.
+The responsibilty for this always lies with the offender.
+The team of “Sichere Wiesn” (“Safe Oktoberfest”) helps to provide an enjoyable and carefree visit for every girl and woman at the Oktoberfest.

 Tips for your visit to the Octoberfest